gcharters/coffee/README.md

 Click on `Execute`

-Scroll down and you should see the server response code of `202`.
-This says that the barista `Accepted` the request to make an `ESPRESSO`.
+Scroll down and you should see the server response code of `201`.
+This says that the barista request to make an `ESPRESSO` was successfully `Created`.

 ## Feature-based Build